-Applications for the 2013 Conable Conference Scholarship are now closed.
-The recipient will be notified in May.
+Applications for the 2014 Conable Conference Scholarship are now open.

 What is the Conable Conference Scholarship?

 The Freedom to Read Foundation (FTRF) offers an annual scholarship for library school students and new professionals to attend ALA's Annual Conference.
 The goal of the Gordon M. Conable Conference Scholarship is to advance two principles that Gordon held dear: intellectual freedom and mentoring.

 The Conable Scholarship provides for conference registration, transportation, housing for six nights, and per diem expenses.
 The recipient also will receive a one-year membership in the Freedom to Read Foundation.
 In return, the recipient will be expected to attend various FTRF and other intellectual freedom meetings and programs at conference, consult with a mentor/board member, and present a report about their experiences and thoughts.

 The 2014 ALA Annual Conference will be held June 26-July 1 in Las Vegas, NV.

 The Conable Scholarship is supported entirely by your contributions.
 To make a donation, please click here or call us at (312) 280-4226.

 Students currently enrolled in an ALA-accredited library and information studies degree program or an AASL-recognized master’s programs in school librarianship and new professionals (those who are three or fewer years removed from receiving a library school degree) are eligible to receive the Conable Scholarship.

 Note: If the recipient is already registered for ALA’s Annual Conference, he or she will have their conference fee refunded.

 The conference scholarship winner will be expected to arrive in Las Vegas on Wednesday, June 25 and stay through Monday afternoon, June 30 or Tuesday, July 1.